heikadog/zml/zml.md

 1. Alder (@canislupusstupidus.bsky.social) is an open zoophile.
 1. Aster (@aster.zoolandia.org) is an open zoophile.
 1. Kane (@canidliker.bsky.social) is an open zoophile.
-1. Rox (@roxanathewolf.bsky.social) is an open zoophile.
+1. RoxanaTheWolf (@roxanathewolf.bsky.social) is an open zoophile.
 1. Maple (@maplebark.bsky.social) is an open zoophile.
 1. Murphy (@bitchmurph.bsky.social) is an open zoophile.
 1. Putter (@puppyputter.bsky.social) is an open zoophile.